 Consider Using High ISO/ Auto ISO

-In most indoor sports photography, the lighting isn’t so great, so raising the ISO on your camera will allow you to shoot at a higher shutter speed, giving you a better chance of getting the perfect shot.
+In most indoor sports photography, the lighting isn’t so great, so raising the ISO on your camera will allow you to shoot at higher shutter speed, giving you a better chance of getting the perfect shot.
 Professional sports photographers use a shutter speed of around 1/1000 of a second and more to stop motion.
 During the day this is ok.
 At night, however, you may need a faster F-Stop than your lens is suited for.
 To compromise, you increase the ISO of your camera to allow your camera to see more light.

 In the past, higher ISO meant more noise in your photos.
 With newer camera systems, though, pictures look great even at higher ISO levels.
-Also, you can deal with the noise in the post-processing.
+Also, you can deal with the noise in post-processing.

 Auto ISO can be very useful when shooting sport, especially if you’re trying to shoot at a certain shutter speed to freeze the action and the lighting changes.
 A good example is if you’re shooting in a stadium, and half of the pitch is in the shade while the other half is in the sunlight.
 Taking different shots at both bright and shaded areas can be difficult.
 Setting your camera to Auto ISO and it will detect such changes and adjust the sensitivity accordingly.